ergochat/ergo/DEVELOPING.md

     $ kill -ABRT <procid>

-This will kill Oragono and print out a stack trace for you to take a look at.
+This will kill Ergo and print out a stack trace for you to take a look at.

 ## Concurrency design

-Oragono involves a fair amount of shared state.
+Ergo involves a fair amount of shared state.
 Here are some of the main points:

 1. Each client has a separate goroutine that listens for incoming messages and synchronously processes them.
 1. All sends to clients are asynchronous; `client.Send` appends the message to a queue, which is then processed on a separate goroutine.
 It is always safe to call `client.Send`.